 "I don't hate you so much."

-"I said get out, mother.
-Get the hell out.
+"I said get out a silly old bat.
+Get out of here.
 Or shall I remove you personally?
 Dearest mother, you wouldn't prefer that..."

 "All right!"
 She raised her chin high.
 "I am leaving...now!"
 She made her way out of the living room and down the hall, feeling her hands along the wall like a blind woman.
-Into her bedroom she fled, mustering enough strength to slam the door.
+She fled into her bedroom mustering enough strength to slam the door.

 "Darling, I’m home," came the boy's breathless voice from in the doorway.

-His boy had come home.
-He wouldn't complain or question him about his day away from him or Briarcliff.
-Besides, he had argued long enough with Zelta, his scraggly mother, about those goddamn cats and everything else.
+His boy had come safely home.
+He wouldn't complain or question him about his day away from him.
+Besides, he had argued long enough with Zelta, his scraggly mother, about those goddamn cats.
 That had exhausted him.
-"Well, don't just stand there,” he insisted.
-"Come in my boy."
+"Well, don't just stand there,” he said wiping his eyes.
+"Come on in my boy."